antfu/talks/2024-10-19/src/slides.md

 [click] If you can't find an existing tool that meets your expectations or if the existing tools don't fit your needs but could be a general solution, congratulations!
 You may have a viable idea.
 At this point, you can start implementing your own tool by first creating an MVP (Minimum Viable Product) to validate the feasibility of your idea.
 When designing, keep in mind the idea of decoupling interfaces for future extensibility.

-[click] The key to avoiding the yak shaving trap is "timely return."
+[click] The key to avoiding the yak shaving trap is "to get back in time".
 You don't need to make it perfect; it just needs to meet your current needs.
 The important thing is to return to your main task in a timely manner.
 You can refine the details of the tool later.

 [click] Assuming we have completed our main task and have some extra time, if you are still interested in the tool, you can extract it into a separate library, write brief documentation explaining your motivation for creating the tool, and then open-source the repository.

 [click] Once all of this is done, you can promote your repository appropriately.
 Share it with colleagues, post it on social media, and so on.
 This will help gather feedback from the community and understand the pros and cons of your solution.

 [click] I highly encourage you to write a technical blog post summarizing your journey during this process.
 Share the problems you encountered, the solutions you proposed, and the lessons you learned.
-This not only introduces your tool but also serves as a valuable technical resource.
+This not only for introducing your tool to others, but also serves as a valuable technical resource.
 Even people who don't directly use your tool can learn something from your exploration.
 Even in the worst case scenario, if our idea is ultimately proven to be unfeasible, this blog post can still be a valuable exploration.
 Just like in academic papers, the failure to validate a hypothesis is also an important contribution.

 [click] In the end, we can use the open source community to validate the generality of our solution.

 [click] If our project doesn't gain much attention in the end, that's okay.
-At least we solved our own problem, summarized the solution, and gained valuable experience.
-Projects born out of yak shaving may have ourselves as the first users.
+Lower our expectation, at least we solved our own problem, summarized the solution, and gained valuable experience.

 [click] But if our tool is fortunate enough to be embraced by the community, we will naturally receive notifications from GitHub indicating that others are starting to contribute.
 At this point, we can start discussing with the community, accepting feedback, fixing bugs, adding new features, and so on.
 Throughout this process, you will find that your tool becomes more refined, and while helping others, the improved tool will also benefit you.